 The hardest part about medicine,

-…..is convinving someone they don’t need medicine.
+…..is convinving someone when they don’t need medicine.

 A CURE!!!